donkirkby/live-py-plugin/README.md

 ![Screenshot of a star diagram][screenshot]

-Special thanks to [James Davies] for contributing the Sublime Text support, and to [Antti Kaihola][akaihola] and [Christoph Paulik][cpaulik] for contributing the Emacs support.
+Special thanks to [James Davies] for contributing the Sublime Text support, to [Antti Kaihola][akaihola] and [Christoph Paulik][cpaulik] for contributing the Emacs support, and to [Brecht Willems] for the idea of flag tutorials.
 Thanks to [all the contributors][hatrack] for helping in all kinds of ways, and thanks to [JetBrains] for the free PyCharm and IDEA licenses.